naomitague/tbm-RHESSys-Obs/Processes/process_stomatal_conductance.md

 - Damour, Gaëlle, Thierry Simonneau, Hervé Cochard, and Laurent Urban (2010).
 "An overview of models of stomatal conductance at the leaf level." _Plant, cell & environment_ 33, no. 9 (2010): 1419-1438.-
 - - Medlyn, B. E., Duursma, R. A., Eamus, D., Ellsworth, D. S., Prentice, I. C., Barton, C. V. M., et al. (2011).
 Reconciling the optimal and empirical approaches to modelling stomatal conductance.
 Global Change Biology, 17(6), 2134–2144. https://doi.org/10.1111/j.1365-2486.2010.02375.x
+- Buckley, Thomas N. "Modeling stomatal conductance." _Plant physiology_ 174, no. 2 (2017): 572-582.
+- Roelfsema, M. Rob G., and Rainer Hedrich.
+"In the light of stomatal opening: new insights into ‘the Watergate’." _New Phytologist_ 167, no. 3 (2005): 665-691.

 # Limitations of process implementation used in target ESM
 - Assumes one-to-one immediate stomatal response; does not capture dynamic stomatal lag or hysteresis.